Mortgage Guidelines 101 For Borrowers & Loan Officers

 - However, it needs to be a manual underwrite

-- Borrowers can qualify for a FHA Loan with no waiting period after a Chapter 13 Bankruptcy discharged date
+- Borrowers can qualify for an FHA loan with no waiting period after a Chapter 13 Bankruptcy discharged date

 - If the Chapter 13 Bankruptcy discharge has been seasoned for less than 2 years, then it needs to be a manual underwrite

-- There is a three year mandatory waiting period to qualify for a FHA Loan after the recorded date of a foreclosure or deed in lieu of foreclosure
+- There is a three-year mandatory waiting period to qualify for an FHA Loan after the recorded date of a foreclosure or deed in lieu of foreclosure

 - And/or date of the sheriff’s sale and not the date where the homeowner has surrendered the property to the lender

-- There is a three year waiting period to qualify for a FHA Loan after the date of a short sale
+There is a three-year waiting period to qualify for an FHA Loan after the date of a short sale.

 Late Payments After Bankruptcy And Foreclosure